Major Victory for Plaintiffs, Michael Shaw and Citizens for Free Speech!

 When the billboards originally went up on June 3, 2014, a Temporary Restraining Order (TRO) was awarded by the District Court which precluded the County from taking any adverse action.
 The Court granted the preliminary injunction stating, “The Zoning Ordinance Gives Officials Too Much Discretion in Approving or Disapproving Signs Based on Their Content.”

 The County’s tyranny of over-regulation was significantly lessened as a result of this ground breaking ruling.

 In 2017 the Federal Court issued a final ruling in favor of Citizens for Free Speech.
-Rather than abide by the Court’s final ruling and law, Alameda County is blatantly defying the court order and has sought to remove the signs, even though it had not brought a counterclaim against Citizens in the 2014 action.
-Citizens therefore brought a new action in Federal Court contending that the County is barred from seeking to now remove the signs on the grounds of res judicata.
-In the new action, Judge Brown Armstrong determined that res judicata did not apply.
-The Brown Armstrong ruling is being appealed to the Ninth Circuit and an amended complaint has also been filed.
+Rather than abide by the Court’s final ruling and law, Alameda County is blatantly defying the court order and has sought to remove the signs, even though it had not brought a counterclaim against Citizens in the 2014 action by Judge Breyer.
+Citizens therefore brought a new action in Federal Court contending that the County is barred from seeking to now remove the signs on the grounds of claim preclusion [Claim Preclusion: You have to bring your claim when the matter is first litigated before the court.
+That occurred in Judge Breyer’s court.].
+In the new action, Judge Saundra Brown Armstrong determined that the administrative process must be complete before judicial action can be brought.
+As of this date, the administrative rulings are complete and litigation is in early process.